Azure-Samples/active-directory-dotnet-webapp-webapi-oauth2-useridentity/README.md

 ### Step 6:  Run the sample

+Clean the solution, rebuild the solution, and run it.

-Explore the sample by signing in, clicking the User Profile link, signing out, and starting again.
+Explore the sample by creating an account, signing in, clicking the User Profile link, signing out, and starting again.

 ## How To Deploy This Sample to Azure